• Skip to primary navigation

 Beautiful Gasagase Payasa or Poppy Seeds Kheer collage with text overlay

-Gasagase Payasa or Poppy Seeds Kheer is a healthy and soothing kheer prepared with the goodness of poppy seeds, coconut, and jaggery.
-This easy to make rich and creamy delicacy from Karnataka is apt for all festival occasion and needless to say it is perfect for Ugadi.
-Check out the detailed Gasagase Payasa / Poppy Seeds Kheer recipe with step by step pictures.
+Gasagase payasa, or poppy seeds kheer, is a healthy and soothing kheer prepared with the goodness of poppy seeds, coconut, and jaggery.
+This easy-to-make rich and creamy delicacy from Karnataka is apt for all festival occasions, and needless to say, it is perfect for Ugadi.
+Check out the detailed Gasagase Payasa / Poppy Seeds Kheer recipe with step-by-step pictures.

-Next, to aval payasam, my go-to payasam recipe on festival days is the Gasagase or the Poppy Seeds payasam.
-It is creamy, it is rich, it is delicious, and it is easy to make during weekday mornings too.
-So there is no reason to say no to this kheer. :-)
+Next, to aval payasam, my go-to payasam recipe on festival days is the gasagase or the poppy seeds payasam.
+It is creamy, rich, delicious, and easy to make on weekday mornings.
+So there is no reason to say no to this kheer. :-) With minimal ingredients, you can prepare this kheer in no time.

-If you are following me on IG, then you would have noticed that the Gasagase Payasam will be there on my Ugadi menu.
-As always some recipes take their own time to show up on this blog, and this is one such recipe.
+If you follow me on IG, you will notice that the gasagase payasam will be on my Ugadi menu.
+As always, some recipes take their own time to show up on this blog, and this is one such recipe.
 Even though it is a staple in our household, it took me a while to post this.

 Gasagase Payasa or Poppy Seeds Kheer closeup

-Poppy seeds have high alkaloids that have a calming effect helping with better sleep.
-Poppy seeds are great coolants so preparing and consuming this kheer during summer will help our body a lot.
-But as the saying goes, too much anything is good for nothing.
+Poppy seeds have high alkaloids that are calming, helping with better sleep.
+Poppy seeds are great coolants, so preparing and consuming this kheer during summer will greatly help our body.
+But as the saying goes, too much of anything is good for nothing.
 So keep the quantity at bay, and your body will thank you.

 Gasagase Payasa or Poppy Seeds Kheer overhead shot

-• Dry roast the poppy seeds and rice in pan or kadai without adding any oil or ghee until you get an aroma over medium heat.
-Do not let the poppy seeds to brown.
+• Dry roast the poppy seeds and rice in a pan or kadai without adding oil or ghee until you get an aroma over medium heat.
+Do not let the poppy seeds brown.

 Dry roasted poppy seeds and rice in a pan or kadai

-• Turn off the heat and add the coconut to this and just let it cool.
+• Turn off the heat, add the coconut, and let it cool.
 We don’t need to roast the coconut.

 Added coconut to the pan and left to cool

 • Meanwhile, heat 2 cups of water and add the jaggery.
-Let the jaggery dissolve and if there are any impurities, turn off the heat and strain the jaggery water to filter out the dust.
+Let the jaggery dissolve, and if there are any impurities, turn off the heat, strain the jaggery water to filter it out, and return it to the same pan.

 • Let the jaggery water simmer for a couple of minutes.